ohappyd/2aud.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## 📜 About the project

-**Alkebulan** is a aplateform to provide a text to speech and speech to text platform for african languages first for the Togo and if the project grows we will add more langages
+**2aud.io** is a plateform to provide a text to speech and speech to text platform for african languages first for the Togo and if the project grows we will add more langages

 ## ⁉️ Purpose of the project